-INCLEMENT W IF NEWGRANGE (NG) IS/HAS HOW TO KNOW IF YOUR CHILD WILL BE BUSSED TO NG AND WHAT YOU SHOULD DO OPEN DELAYED OPENING EARLY DISMISSAL CLOSED If your local district/ transportation company is: OPEN Students are bussed as normal Parents/Guardians should contact their local district or transportation company to confirm that they are aware of our delay.
+INCLEMENT WEATHER INFORMATION IF NEWGRANGE (NG) IS/HAS HOW TO KNOW IF YOUR CHILD WILL BE BUSSED TO NG AND WHAT YOU SHOULD DO OPEN DELAYED OPENING EARLY DISMISSAL CLOSED If your local district/ transportation company is: OPEN Students are bussed as normal Parents/Guardians should contact their local district or transportation company to confirm that they are aware of our delay.
 NG will use the Paradigm Messaging System to notify parents/ guardians, who should then contact their local district or transportation company.
-Students should NOT be bused to NG.
+Students should NOT be bussed to NG.
 Parents should NOT put their child on any buses arriving at their home that are traveling to NG.
 DELAYED OPENING NG defers to the sending district.
 We expect your child to be late.
 Please call NG to inform us of the delay.
-Any tardies are considered excused.
-Students should be bused according to their district or transportation delay.
-Students should be bused according to their district or transportation delay.
-Then, NG will use the Paradigm Messaging System to notify parents/ guardians, who should then contact their local district or transportation company.
-Students should NOT be bused to NG.
-Parents should NOT put their child on any buses arriving at their home that are traveling to NG.
+Any tardies are considered excused. district or transportation Students should be bussed according to their district or transportation delay.
+Then, NG will use the Paradigm Messaging System to notify parents/ guardians, who should then contact their local district or transportation company. should NOT put their child on any buses